IEA-Paris/seed/content/news/en/Deshen Moodley.md

     image: "https://www.paris-iea.fr/images/evenements/32419/_thumb3/emily-morter-8xaa0f9yqne-unsplash.jpg"
 ---

 Ever wondered how **adaptive and cognitive systems** operate?
-This is precisely what [**Deshen**](/fellows#moodley "Deshen Moodley") is investigating and he explains all about his fascinating work in his research pitch!
+This is precisely what  is investigating and he explains all about his fascinating work in his research pitch!
 Curious about Deshen?
 **Deshen Moodley** is an Associate Professor in the Department of Computer Science, the University of Cape Town as well as the Co-Director of the South African National Centre for Artificial Intelligence Research.
 **Excited to hear more from Deshen?**